 BASE AMOUNT $_____________

-THIS CERTIFIES THAT [______________] is the registered owner of a [_____________] Dollars ($__,000) nonassessable, fully-paid, fractional undivided interest in the Trust.
-The Trust was created pursuant to a Trust Agreement, dated as of , 2000 (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the holders of the Certificates from time to time, a summary of certain of the pertinent provisions of which is set forth below and a Series Supplement , dated as of the date of this Certificate (the ASeries Supplement@).
-Capitalized terms used not otherwise defined have the meanings set forth in the Trust Agreement.
+THIS CERTIFIES THAT [______________] is the registered owner of a [_____________] Dollars ($__,000) nonassessable, fully-paid, fractional undivided beneficial interest in Series ___________ of the Trust.
+The Trust was created pursuant to a Trust Agreement, dated as of March 31, 2000 and is governed by a Second Amended and Restated Trust Agreement, dated as of November 15 November 17, 2000 (the ATrust Agreement@), by and between Wilmington Trust Company, as owner trustee (the AOwner Trustee@) and the holders of the Certificates (as hereinafter defined) from time to time, a summary of certain of the pertinent provisions of which is set forth below and the ___________ Series was created pursuant to a Series Supplement executed pursuant thereto, dated as of the date of this Series Certificate (the ASeries Supplement@).
+Capitalized terms used and herein that are not otherwise defined herein shall have the meanings set forth in the Trust Agreement.

-This Certificate is one of the duly authorized Series Certificates (the ACertificates@), issued under and subject to the terms, provisions and conditions of the Trust Agreement , to which Trust Agreement the Holder of this Certificate by virtue of its acceptance hereof assents and by which such Holder is bound.
+This Series Certificate is one of the duly authorized Series Certificates (the ACertificates@), issued under and subject to the terms, provisions and conditions of the Trust Agreement and the Series Supplement, to which Trust Agreement the Holder of this Series Certificate by virtue of its acceptance hereof assents and by which such Holder is bound.

+Under the Trust Agreement, and subject as provided in the following paragraph, there will be distributed on the Final Distribution Date to the person in whose name this Certificate is registered at the close of business on the 15th day immediately preceding the Final Distribution Date (the ARecord Date@), an amount representing Certificate Yield and Certificate Base Amount.

+The holder of this Certificate acknowledges and agrees that its rights to receive distributions in respect of this Certificate are subordinated to the rights of the Lenders, to the extent described in the Trust Agreement.

 It is the intent of the Trust and the Series Certificate Holder that, for income and franchise tax purposes, the Trust will be treated as a security device for the repayment of amounts due to the Notes and the Certificates and that each Tranche and each Series Certificate shall constitute debt of the applicable Sponsor.
 The Certificate Holder, by acceptance of a Series Certificate, agrees to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and the Series Certificates and to treat, and to take no action inconsistent with each Tranche and each Certificate as debt of the applicable Sponsor.

-Each Series Certificate Holder, by its acceptance of a Certificate, covenants and agrees that such Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Series Certificate.
+Each Series Certificate Holder, by its acceptance of a Series Certificate, covenants and agrees that such Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Series Certificate.

+The final distribution on this Series Certificate will be made as provided in the Trust Agreement by the Owner Trustee, by wire transfer to an account designated by the Series Certificate Holder of record in the Certificate Register at least ten (10) Business Days upon presentation prior to the related Record Date and, if not so designated, shall be made by check; provided that the final distribution on each Series Certificate will be made after due notice by the Owner Trustee of the pendency of such final distribution only upon presentation and surrender of the Series Certificate and shall specify the office or agency appointed by the Owner Trustee for that purpose.